YinHK-gameDev/unity-learn/video/README.md

 #### Renderer Mode
-You can also set a specific target(Choose how to be rendered) for the video to play on, including:
+You can also set a **specific target(Choose how to be rendered) for the video to play on**, including:

 - A **Camera plane**
 - A **Render Texture**